-Complainant alleges that the district judge conspired with other government actors to forge his signature on financial documents, financially benefitted from this case, and committed treason.
-Complainant provides absolutely no evidence to support these baseless allegations, which are dismissed as unfounded.
+Although the complaint of judicial misconduct is difficult to decipher, it includes broad allegations of a conspiracy between judicial officers and police officers that has resulted in a long history of violence and harassment.
+However, complainant provides no objectively verifiable evidence to support these conclusory allegations, which are dismissed as unfounded.
 See 28 U.S.C. § 352(b)(1)(A)(iii) (listing reasons the chief judge may decide to dismiss the complaint, including claims that are lacking sufficient evidence to raise an inference that misconduct has occurred); In re Complaint of Judicial Misconduct, 569 F.3d 1093 (9th Cir.
 Jud.
-Council 2009) ("complainant's vague insinuations do not provide the kind of objectively verifiable proof that we require"); Judicial-Conduct Rule 11(c)(1)(D).
+Council 2009) ("claimant's vague insinuations do not provide the kind of objectively verifiable proof that we require"); Judicial-Conduct Rule 11(c)(1)(D).